vikboyechko/googlecalendar/README.md

 ## Features

+- Shows only current day's events (today)
-- Shows your current active events or all-day events
+- Smart prioritization: current events > all-day events > upcoming events today
+- Hides completely when no events are scheduled for today
 - Works with iCal URLs from Google Calendar
-- Prioritizes current events first, then all-day events
-- For multiple events in either category, shows the most recently created
 - Displays event time and title
 - Configurable timezone
 - Option to show text-only view without time information - perfect for announcements